 - Open a traditional IRA.

 - Make after-tax (nondeductible) contributions into your newly opened account.
-For 2024, IRA contribution limits are $7,000 (an additional $1,000 catch-up contribution is allowed for you if you’re 50 or older).
+For 2025, IRA contribution limits are $7,000 (an additional $1,000 catch-up contribution is allowed for you if you’re 50 or older).
+These are the same limits as 2024.
 You should file IRS Form 8606 every year that you make a nondeductible IRA contribution so you can accurately track the basis of your traditional IRAs and the conversions made into Roth IRAs.

 - Ask your financial custodian to transfer the desired assets from the traditional IRA to a Roth IRA.
 Once your nondeductible funds settle into your traditional IRA, you can initiate this transfer and conversion to your Roth IRA at any point in the future.
 To avoid the risk of a step transaction doctrine (described below), some advisors suggest waiting a few months after opening the Roth IRA.